jonnolen/osx-basher/README.markdown

 # OSX BASHER

-OSX Basher is a bash_profile and bashrc file that borrwos heavily from [Expected Behaviors common-files](https://github.com/expectedbehavior/common-files) without some of the auto updating cruft and the specific code for handling remote connections.
-That is mostly because I don't need it.
+OSX Basher is a bash_profile and bashrc file that borrows heavily from [Expected Behaviors common-files](https://github.com/expectedbehavior/common-files) without the rails project specific commands, autoupdating checks or support for other *nix variants and remote connections.

 Currently includes the following: